jtcriswell/SVA/README.md

 ------------------------------
 The SVA FreeBSD kernel only runs in single-user mode at present.
 When booting, exit to the boot loader prompt (option 2 by default in the FreeBSD boot loader) and use "boot <kernelname> -s" to boot in single user mode.
+The name in the examples above is svaKernel.